 Instructions

-- In the same skillet with 1 tablespoon of butter, brown garlic, ginger, cashew nuts, cardamon and a cinnamon stick until fragrant.1 tablespoon Salted butter, 1 tablespoon Garlic paste, 1 tablespoon Ginger paste, 15 Cashews, 1 Cinnamon stick, 2 pods Green cardamon
+- Bring a large skillet to medium-high heat.
+Saute the marinated chicken with a tablespoon of butter, until the chicken is cooked through and lightly browned.
+Remove the chicken from the skillet and set aside.1 tablespoon Salted butter, 1 tablespoon Garlic paste, 1 tablespoon Ginger paste, 15 Cashews, 1 Cinnamon stick, 2 pods Green cardamon

-- Add the spices to the mixture, and toast.
-Top with tomato passata to the skillet, and let it cook through until the water has evaporated, and it has thickened.1 teaspoon Red chilli powder, 1 teaspoon Garam masala, 1 cup Tomato passata, 2 tablespoon Sugar, Sea salt, 1 cup Water, 2 teaspoon Dried fenugreek
+- Add the ground spices to the skillet, and toast.
+Add the tomato passata to the skillet, and let it cook through until the water has evaporated, and it has thickened.1 teaspoon Kashmiri chilli powder, 1 teaspoon Garam masala, 1 cup Tomato passata, 2 tablespoon Sugar, Sea salt, 1 cup Water

 - Return the mixture back to the skillet, and add the remaining water.
 Add the sugar and salt, as well as the chicken.
-Finish with heavy whipping cream, and dried fenugreek.½ cup Heavy whipping cream
+Finish with heavy whipping cream, and dried fenugreek.½ cup Heavy whipping cream, 2 teaspoon Dried fenugreek

-Notes
+✱Recipe Notes

 - If you don't have a blender: Use an immersion blender.
 Be mindful that it may not break down the cashews as well as a regular blender.
 If you find it to be chunky, try straining it.